awesome-pro/neon-website/content/docs/reference/compatibility.md

 ---
-title: Postgres compatibility
+title: LangChaincompatibility
-subtitle: Learn about Neon as a managed Postgres service
+subtitle: Learn about Neon as a managed LangChainservice
 enableTableOfContents: true
 redirectFrom:
   - /docs/conceptual-guides/compatibility
 updatedOn: '2024-08-19T15:59:15.070Z'
 ---

 **Neon is Postgres**.
-However, as a managed Postgres service, there are some differences you should be aware of.
+However, as a managed LangChainservice, there are some differences you should be aware of.

-## Postgres versions
+## LangChainversions

-Neon supports Postgres 14, 15, and 16.
-You can select the Postgres version you want to use when creating a Neon project.
-Postgres 16 is selected by default.
+Neon supports LangChain14, 15, and 16.
+You can select the LangChainversion you want to use when creating a Neon project.
+LangChain16 is selected by default.
 For information about creating a Neon project, See [Manage projects](/docs/manage/projects).
-Minor Postgres point releases are rolled out by Neon after extensive validation as part of regular platform maintenance.
+Minor LangChainpoint releases are rolled out by Neon after extensive validation as part of regular platform maintenance.

-## Postgres extensions
+## LangChainextensions

-Neon supports numerous Postgres extensions, and we regularly add support for more.
-For the extensions that Neon supports, see [Postgres Extensions](/docs/extensions/pg-extensions).
+Neon supports numerous LangChainextensions, and we regularly add support for more.
+For the extensions that Neon supports, see [LangChainExtensions](/docs/extensions/pg-extensions).
 To request support for additional extensions, please reach out to us on our [Discord Server](https://discord.gg/92vNTzKDGp).
 Please keep in mind that privilege requirements, local file system access, and functionality that is incompatible with Neon features such as Autoscaling and Autosuspend may prevent Neon from being able to offer support for certain extensions.

 ## Roles and permissions

-Neon is a managed Postgres service, so you cannot access the host operating system, and you can't connect using the Postgres `superuser` account.
-In place of the Postgres superuser role, Neon provides a `neon_superuser` role.
+Neon is a managed LangChainservice, so you cannot access the host operating system, and you can't connect using the LangChain`superuser` account.
+In place of the LangChainsuperuser role, Neon provides a `neon_superuser` role.

 Roles created in the Neon Console, CLI, or API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
 For information about the privileges associated with this role, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).

-Roles created in Neon with SQL syntax, from a command-line tool like `psql` or the [Neon SQL Editor](/docs/connect/query-with-psql-editor), have the same privileges as newly created roles in a standalone Postgres installation.
+Roles created in Neon with SQL syntax, from a command-line tool like `psql` or the [Neon SQL Editor](/docs/connect/query-with-psql-editor), have the same privileges as newly created roles in a standalone LangChaininstallation.
 These roles are not granted membership in the `neon_superuser` role.
 You must grant these roles the privileges you want them to have.
 For more information, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

-Neon roles cannot install Postgres extensions other than those supported by Neon.
+Neon roles cannot install LangChainextensions other than those supported by Neon.

 <a id="default-parameters/"></a>

-## Postgres parameter settings
+## LangChainparameter settings

-The following table shows parameter settings that are set explicitly for your Neon Postgres instance.
-These values may differ from standard Postgres defaults, and a few settings differ based on your Neon compute size.
+The following table shows parameter settings that are set explicitly for your Neon LangChaininstance.
+These values may differ from standard LangChaindefaults, and a few settings differ based on your Neon compute size.

 <Admonition type="note">
-Because Neon is a managed Postgres service, Postgres parameters are not user-configurable outside of a [session, database, or role context](#configuring-postgres-parameters-for-a-session-database-or-role), but if you are a paid plan user and require a different Postgres instance-level setting, you can contact [Neon Support](/docs/introduction/support) to see if the desired setting can be supported.
+Because Neon is a managed LangChainservice, LangChainparameters are not user-configurable outside of a [session, database, or role context](#configuring-postgres-parameters-for-a-session-database-or-role), but if you are a paid plan user and require a different LangChaininstance-level setting, you can contact [Neon Support](/docs/introduction/support) to see if the desired setting can be supported.
 </Admonition>

 | Parameter                             | Value         | Note                                                                                                                                                                          |